Aortic Valve Stenosis (cont.)

 If you have valve replacement surgery, you may need:

 Your doctor will likely recommend valve replacement surgery if you have symptoms of aortic valve stenosis, unless you have other health problems that make surgery too risky.
 Most of the time, valve replacement surgery has a high rate of success and a low risk of causing other problems.

 Balloon valvuloplasty is a less invasive procedure than surgery.
-It may be an option for some younger people who have aortic valve stenosis.
+It may be an option for some people who have aortic valve stenosis.
 This procedure might be done in older adults who cannot have valve replacement surgery.
 Although the heart valve is not replaced, the narrowed opening is made larger.

 Aortic valve replacement surgery